tuur/STPS/README.md

 ```

 #####Patterns
 Patterns are sets of trees, which are described by the Penn TreeBank format.
-Tree should be separated by one empty line, and sets by two empty lines.
+Trees should be separated by one empty line, and sets by two empty lines.
 For example:
 ```
 (ROOT
   (S